-I’m Shelley, a Sydney-based writer who is currently working on her first novel, The Forgotten Family.
-I live with my handy-hubby Shaun, two creative daughters – Bre (a pastry chef) & Ella (a prolific potter – as in clay) & our adorable dog Flynn.
+I’m Shelley, a Sydney-based writer who is currently working on her first crime novel, working title EVAN.
+I live with my handy-hubby Shaun, & have two creative daughters – Bre (a trained pastry chef) & Ella (a ceramicist/potter) & an adorable 14 year old Foxie/Corgi rescue Flynn.

 "After reading Catherine Woolley's Ginnie and the Mystery Doll at the age of eight, I longed to become an author."

 When I hit my mid-forties, with our two teenage daughters becoming more independent, it was time to reconnect with my passions.
 I was already a voracious reader, avid consumer of tea & lover of elephants but writing, something that had been such an integral part of my life as a child & teenager, had totally disappeared from the landscape of my adult life.

 Somehow, the writing had just stopped.
 I guess life just kind of got in the way.
 So slowly I began to write again, to reconnect with my words.
 With my writing safely tucked away on my computer, where no one could see it, I decided that I needed to hone my craft before releasing my words to the world.

 Over the past few years I have undertaken courses & retreats with some of Australia’s best authors.
 First up was a weekend course with the wonderful Lisa Heidke at the Australian Writers’ Centre in 2015, followed by Dianne Blacklock’s fabulous six-week course at Writing NSW in 2016 which not only taught me so much about the craft of writing, but also connected me with a beautiful group of writers – who have become my writing tribe.